telepresenceio/telepresence/docs/index.md

 2. Giving your code access to cloud resources like AWS RDS or Google PubSub.
 3. Allowing Kubernetes to access your code as if it were in a normal pod within the cluster.

-**IMPORTANT:** Telepresence is currently in the prototyping stage, and we expect it to change rapidly based on user feedback.
+**IMPORTANT:** Telepresence is currently in initial stages of development, so we expect it to change rapidly based on user feedback.

 Please [file bugs and feature requests](https://github.com/datawire/telepresence/issues) or come [talk to us on Gitter](http://gitter.im/datawire/telepresence).